EuResist: Background

 AIDS is a disease caused by the HIV retrovirus, which progressively reduces the effectiveness of the immune system, leading to infections and ultimately death.

 More than 30 different drugs exist for treating HIV patients.
-Antiretroviral drugs can disrupt the virus's replication process causing its numbers to decrease dramatically.
-While the virus cannot be eradicated completely, in small numbers it is harmless.
-Usually a patient is given a combination of three or four drugs, a treatment known as highly active antiretroviral therapy, or HAART.
+Antiretroviral drugs can disrupt the virus's replication process, causing its numbers to decrease dramatically.
+While the virus cannot be eradicated, in small numbers, it is harmless.
+Usually, a patient is given a combination of three or four drugs, a treatment known as highly active antiretroviral therapy, or HAART.
 The main reason such a treatment might fail is the development of mutated strands of the virus, resistant to one or more of the prescribed drugs.

-Thus an important consideration when choosing treatment for a patient is to prescribe those drugs to which the particular patient's virus strands are most susceptible.
+Thus, an important consideration when choosing treatment for a patient is to prescribe those drugs to which the particular patient's virus strains are most susceptible.
 One way to achieve that is to extract virus samples from the patient's blood and test them against all possible drugs.
 Since this process is lengthy and costly, computerized systems have been developed to predict virus resistance based on its genotype.
 The treating physician samples virus genotype sequences from the patient's blood and provides this data to a computerized system.
 The system then responds with drug recommendations.

-Such systems are limited in accuracy, depending on the amount of data used for their creation, its quality and the richness of mathematical models used for the actual prediction.
-Prior to EuResist, such systems had several common characteristics that negatively impacted their accuracy:
+Such systems are limited in accuracy, depending on the amount of data used for their creation, its quality, and the richness of mathematical models used for the actual prediction.
+Before EuResist, such systems had several common characteristics that negatively impacted their accuracy: